 Here at Walker Electrical, we are Preston’s leading electrical experts.
 We work with companies and businesses across Preston, and the North West, to provide high quality, professional electrical and lighting solutions.
-As a result, we have produced this guide to everything you should know about the important kitchen lighting considerations for residential properties.
+This is our guide to everything you should know and consider when choosing residential kitchen lighting.

-What are the most important kitchen lighting considerations for residential properties?
+What are the most important considerations when choosing residential kitchen lighting?

 There are several considerations to take into account when planning and installing the lighting for any residential kitchen.
 Getting the lighting right here is essential for functionality, practicality and safety.
 Some of the most important considerations include: